rladies-nyc/source/content/home/about.md

 We aspire to encourage and support women interested in learning and sharing their experience in R programming by hosting a variety of events including talks, workshops, book clubs, data dives, and socials.

+Join the R-Ladies NYC [Slack](https://slack.com/) team!
+Email [nyc@rladies.org](mailto:nyc@rladies.org) to request an invitation.
+Then check back here or visit our Meetup page for event details.

 For more information about R-Ladies Global, visit [rladies.org](http://rladies.org/).